Proof (rapper): Career

 Originally known as Maximum, under the moniker "Proof", Holton first rose to national prominence when he formed D12, "The Dirty Dozen", in 1996 with his friends Eminem, Bizarre, Mr. Porter, and a high school friend Eye-Kyu.
-Shortly after that, Proof recruited two friends, B-Flat & Dirty Ratt, to the group.
-This created the first lineup of Proof's supergroup D12.
-Eventually this first incarnation of the group ended back in early 1996 because the original members of D12, Eye-Kyu, B-Flat, and Dirty Ratt, were more focused on recording music with their other groups.
+Shortly after that, Proof recruited two friends, B-Flat and Dirty Ratt, to the group.
+This created the first lineup of D12.
 Bizarre, Denaun, and Eminem, could not make it to the studio sessions because they were also working with their other groups.
 Proof decided to break up this version of the group in 1996.

 Proof later reformed the group in mid-1996.
-This time Proof called Bizarre and Eminem, since they were available.
-He also asked Denaun, who said he would not return to the group unless they recruit an affiliate and friend of the group, Kuniva.
-Proof allowed Denaun to put Kuniva in the group since all the members at the time were already friends with Kuniva.
-Then Bizarre decided one of Proof's friends, who was a rapper (from 6th Mile, Detroit) named MC Bugz, should be in the group.
-Bugz was also a childhood friend of B-Flat and Dirty Ratt, who had previously parted ways with D12.
-Early individual accomplishments included being featured in The Source's "Unsigned Hype" column in 1999 and nearly winning the 1998 Blaze Battle.
-His first television appearance was in the video for Aaliyah's "Age Ain't Nothing But a Number".
+This time Proof called Bizarre and Eminem.
+He also asked Denaun who brought in Kuniva.
+Bizarre invited MC Bugz, a childhood friend of B-Flat and Dirty Ratt, who had previously parted ways with D12.

 In 2000, Proof toured with Eminem, Dr. Dre, Ice Cube, and Snoop Dogg in the Up In Smoke Tour, performing as a hype man for Eminem.
-He gained further exposure in 2001 with the release of Devil's Night, D12's debut album on Interscope Records.
+He gained further exposure in 2001 with the release of Devil's Night, D12's debut album on Shady and Interscope Records.
 The following year, Proof collaborated with Dogmatic on their joint album Promatic which received positive reviews.
 He also joined Eminem's "Anger Management" tour in support of the release.
 He appeared in the film 8 Mile along with Eminem and Xzibit.
 Proof appeared as Lil' Tic, a freestyle rapper who rap battles the main character, B-Rabbit, played by Eminem.
 To capitalize on the publicity from the film, Proof released a six-song EP called Electric CoolAid Acid Testing.
 Proof also starred in a cameo role, alongside the rest of D12 (except for Eminem), in The Longest Yard, appearing as "Basketball Convicts" during the credits.